Tony McDaniel: Professional career

 McDaniel played in 11 games as reserve defensive tackle for the Jaguars during the 2006 season.
 McDaniel finished the year with 21 tackles and one sack.
 He was inactive for the final five games of the season while battling a hip injury.

-On March 19, 2009, McDaniel was traded to the Miami Dolphins for a seventh-round pick in the 2009 NFL draft.
+On March 19, 2009, McDaniel was traded to the Miami Dolphins in exchange for a seventh-round pick in the 2009 NFL draft.

 On March 28, 2013, McDaniel signed a one-year contract with the Seattle Seahawks.
-McDaniel and the Seahawks won Super Bowl XLVIII 43–8 over the Denver Broncos in February 2014, and would lose Super Bowl XLIX 28–24 to the New England Patriots the next season.
+McDaniel and the Seahawks won Super Bowl XLVIII 43–8 over the Denver Broncos in February 2014, and would lose Super Bowl XLIX 28–24 to the New England Patriots the following season.
 On August 2, 2015, McDaniel was released for salary cap reasons after the Seahawks signed Russell Wilson and Bobby Wagner to long-term extensions that offseason.

 On August 10, 2015, McDaniel signed a one-year contract with the Tampa Bay Buccaneers.

-On August 16, 2016, McDaniel signed with his former team, the Seahawks.
+On August 16, 2016, McDaniel signed with his former team, the Seattle Seahawks.

 On June 16, 2017, McDaniel signed with the New Orleans Saints.
-He was released on September 2, 2017.
+He was released by New Orleans as a part of final roster cuts on September 2.

 On October 17, 2017, McDaniel signed with the San Francisco 49ers.
-On November 13, 2017, McDaniel was released by the 49ers.
+On November 13, McDaniel was released by the 49ers.

-On December 27, 2017, McDaniel re-signed with the Saints.
+On December 27, 2017, McDaniel re-signed with the New Orleans Saints.
 He was placed on injured reserve on January 10, 2018.
-He was released by the Saints on February 6, 2018.
+McDaniel was released by the Saints on February 6.